 Make sure you know the mortgage company’s process.
 Plan accordingly.

 As a homeowner, you need certain types of insurance.
 You hope you won’t have to make a claim.
 As I learned, and have shared with you today, the process can be complicated.
-Understand what your homeowners insurance covers and doesn’t cover.
+Understand what your homeowner’s insurance covers and doesn’t cover.
 Know your rights according to state laws.
 And don’t be afraid to hire a lawyer to help you reach a settlement if needed.
-Be prepared for a drawn out process if you do have to make a homeowners insurance claim.
-And understand what you may have to go through to see the process reach a conclusion.
+Be prepared for a drawn-out process if you do have to make a homeowners insurance claim.
+And understand what you may have to go through to see the process conclude.

 This was a LONG, arduous process.
 However, I learned a LOT.
 Specifically, as a financial planner, I feel as though I can relate more closely to people who are going through a similar experience.

-Before, I might have leaned a little more on my book knowledge.
+Before, I might have learned a little more on my book knowledge.
 Now that I’ve gone through the process, I definitely can identify with the emotional roller coaster that people go through.

 After all, true financial planning is when the knowledge stops, and the hand-holding begins.